Andrés Finzi

 Research topics

-• Structural and functional study of HIV-1 envelop glycoproteins gp120 and gp41
+• Structural and functional studies of HIV Env and SARS-CoV-2 Spike

-• Study of the impact of Env conformation on humoral responses
+• Impact of Env/Spike conformation on humoral responses

 • Development of new strategies to eliminate HIV-1-infected cells